WICG/webmonetization/docs/monetization-src.md

 import Specifications from '@site/src/components/Specifications';
 import BrowserCompat from '@site/src/components/BrowserCompat';

-The [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) (CSP) `monetization-src` directive restricts the URLs from which a payment endpoint are loaded.
+The [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) (CSP) `monetization-src` directive restricts the list of URLs from which a payment endpoint is loaded.

 ## Syntax